pameyer52/txtcat-nb/README.md

 or
 > classify.py --model=model.json --datadir=unlabled-data/

+The smoothing constant can be changed if desired; the default of 1 seems to work reasonably well.

 ## Known Issues:
  1. Doesn't currently support full cross-validation in training.
  2. No pre-processing of words yet - accuracy for my current test cases is sufficient with no preprocessing.